MmedaraU/travel-planner/README.md

 1. **Select Executive**: Choose from the dropdown.
 Their preferences load instantly.
 2. **Create Trip**: Enter the purpose, define the *Departure City*, and add *Stops* with dates.
 3. **Set Budget**: Define the overall budget for the trip.
-4. **Plan Itinerary**: Add flights, hotels, meetings, etc. Use the "Add/Edit Categories" in the sidebar to customize item types.
+4. **Plan Itinerary**: Add flights, hotels, meetings, etc. Use the **🏢 Companies** tab to manage company details.
 5. **Attach Receipts**: Upload receipts directly to items using the "Attach" button.
-6. **Review**: Check the real-time spending summary, budget progress bar, and conflict warnings.
+6. **Review**: Check the real‑time spending summary, budget progress bar, and conflict warnings.
 7. **Generate Exports**:
    - 📄 Word Itinerary
    - 📊 Excel Itinerary